First-ever recorded moose sighting in Mount Rainier National Park

 Mount Rainier National Park recorded its first-ever moose sighting on Thursday.
 This is also the first-ever moose sighting in southwest Washington, the National Park Service said.

-The last recorded moose sighting in the region was just west of Stevens Pass in 2009, according to the Washington Department of Fish and Wildlife.
+The last recorded moose sighting in Western Washington was just west of Stevens Pass in 2009, according to the Washington Department of Fish and Wildlife.

 In August, the Washington State Department of Transportation spotted a moose on the I-90 wildlife undercrossing at Resort Creek, which is just southwest of Snoqualmie Pass.
 Another sighting was recorded in the same area in September, the WDFW said.